Danny-sc/Tutorial_2/index.md

 - The observations: for each of the outputs we want to emulate, we need to specify its value and standard deviation;

-- The number of points to evaluate the parameters on;
+- The number of points to generate for the next wave;

 - The sampling method we want to use.